cms636/cms636.github.io/_posts/2017-03-15-peter-pojiang-chaoran.md

 * For filtering and search of points, we will use custom javascript.
 	* Potentially, we will use one of the timeline tools we've discussed in class to allow a user to select ranges of dates or events, if necessary.

-### Proposal
-Based on the mockups, data, and our own interests, we propose to visualize Melville's travels in London.
-We'd like to show his routes through the city in a way that allows the viewer to understand where Melville travelled: which neighborhoods, which roads, which landmarks.
-The viewer should be able to pick out which days they'd like displayed on the map at once.

-As a potential augmentation of this idea, although subject to time and technical constraints, we'd like to also dynamically show a histogram of how frequently each location was visited.
-This would be updated based on the days selected.